I BELIEVE IN MIRACLES

 We are living in extraordinary times.

-As I was driving down a main thoroughfare this morning, I started to cry as I looked around at a once thriving boulevard with stores now closed and in lock down.
+As I was driving down a main thoroughfare the other morning, I started to cry as I looked around at a once thriving boulevard with stores now closed and in lock down.

 The devastating effects of this global pandemic became even more real to me.
 My heart and prayers go out to all those struggling throughout the world and to those who have lost loved ones to the corona virus.